Rainy Milo: Artistry

-Milo cites "real life" as her main starting point when it comes to writing music, she has described her writing method as having "no conventional process".
-Milo's writing process is not "forced" and Milo says it usually begins while she is traveling in which she will "write a line here and there" which is followed by a producer sending her a "beat" the Milo returns to the line and begins writing and expanding it.
+Milo cites "real life" as her main starting point when it comes to writing music; she has described her writing method as having "no conventional process".
+Her writing process is not "forced" and Milo says it usually begins while she is traveling in which she will "write a line here and there" which is followed by a producer sending her a "beat" the Milo returns to the line and begins writing and expanding it.

-Her production is inspired by artists such as Kid Cudi, N.E.R.D, as well as her reggae-DJing grandfather.
+Milo's production is inspired by artists such as Kid Cudi and N.E.R.D, as well as her reggae-DJing grandfather.

-Milo grew up listening to her mothers Jazz music which has been one of her biggest musical influences saying "I’m instantly attracted to music with some kind of Jazz element to it, but I also think the fact that even my mum never played only one genre in the house rubbed off onto me, I don’t want to have just one sound in my music when there’s so many other genres that inspire me."
-Milo is inspired by Corinne Bailey Ray and Amy Winehouse and the way they convey their emotions.

-Rainy was influenced by producer and singer Pharrell and cites in use of a mixture of genres as a major influence praising his ability to mix "rock with psychedelic-sounding stuff and R&B".
+She grew up listening to her mother's jazz music which has been one of her biggest musical influences, saying "I’m instantly attracted to music with some kind of Jazz element to it, but I also think the fact that even my mum never played only one genre in the house rubbed off onto me, I don’t want to have just one sound in my music when there’s so many other genres that inspire me."
+Milo is inspired by Corinne Bailey Rae and Amy Winehouse, and the way they convey their emotions.
+She was influenced by producer and singer Pharrell, and cites his use of a mixture of genres as a major influence, praising his ability to mix "rock with psychedelic-sounding stuff and R&B".